 It’s now the last day of the tournament and I’m sure the Super Bowl in the same city will attract some of our massive crowds.
 Have a happy Super Bowl Sunday!
 Go (Insert your favorite team here)! ;)

-Posted on January 31, 2015, in Healthy Habits, Real Life Stuff and tagged arizona, college, crowds, exercise, fitness, golf, health, intern, life, nutrition, people watching, pga tour, sports, sports marketing intern, Student, waste management phoenix open.
+Posted on January 31, 2015, in Healthy Lifestyle, Life Updates and tagged arizona, college, crowds, exercise, fitness, golf, health, intern, life, nutrition, people watching, pga tour, sports, sports marketing intern, Student, waste management phoenix open.
 Bookmark the permalink.
 1 Comment.